prog4biol/pfb2019/README.md

 Why is it important for **biologists** to learn to program?

-You probably already know the answer to this question since you are here.
+You might already know the answer to this question since you are here.

 We firmly believe that knowing how to program is just as essential as knowing how to run a gel or set up a PCR reaction.
 The data we now get from a single experiment can be overwhelming.
 This data often needs to be reformatted, filtered, and analyzed in unique ways.
 Programming allows you to perform these tasks in an **efficient** and **reproducible** way.